-The Company recorded impairment charges related to certain of its aircraft, related engines and spare parts of \$7 million and \$94 million for the years ended December 31, 2021 and 2020, respectively.
+The Company recorded impairment charges related to certain of its aircraft of \$97 million for the year ended December 31, 2021.
 See Note 13 of this report for additional information related to impairments.

 (I) Intangibles-The Company has finite-lived and indefinite-lived intangible assets, including goodwill.
 Finite-lived intangible assets are amortized over their estimated useful lives.
 Goodwill and indefinite-lived intangible assets are not amortized but are reviewed for impairment on an annual basis as of October 1, or more frequently if events or circumstances indicate that the asset may be impaired.

-We value goodwill and indefinite-lived intangible assets primarily using market and income approach valuation techniques.
-These measurements include the following key assumptions: (1) forecasted revenues, expenses and cash flows, (2) terminal period revenue growth and cash flows, (3) an estimated weighted average cost of capital, (4)

-assumed discount rates depending on the asset and (5) a tax rate.
+When there is a triggering event, the Company typically determines fair value using either market or a variation of the income approach valuation techniques.
+These measurements include the following key assumptions: (1) forecasted revenues, expenses, margin and cash flows, (2) terminal period growth rate, (3) an estimated weighted average cost of capital, (4) asset-specific risk factor and (5) a tax rate.
 These assumptions are consistent with those that hypothetical market participants would use.
-Because we are required to make estimates and assumptions when evaluating goodwill and indefinite-lived intangible assets for impairment, actual transaction amounts may differ materially from these estimates.
+Because we are required to make estimates and assumptions when evaluating goodwill and indefinite-lived intangible assets for impairment, actual results may differ materially from these estimates.
+We recognize an impairment when the fair value of an intangible asset is less than its carrying value.

-In 2022, the Company evaluated its intangible assets for possible impairments.
+Every year, the Company evaluates its intangible assets for possible impairments.
 For the Company's China route authority, the Company performed a quantitative assessment which involved determining the fair value of the asset and comparing that amount to the asset's carrying value.
 For all other intangible assets, the Company performed a qualitative assessment of whether it was more likely than not that an impairment had occurred.
-To determine fair value, the Company used discounted cash flow methods appropriate for each asset.
-Key inputs into the models included forecasted capacity, revenues, fuel costs, other operating costs and an overall discount rate.
-The assumptions used for future projections include that demand will continue to recover.
+To determine fair value of the China route authority, the Company used a discounted cash flow method.
+Key inputs into the models included forecasted revenues, fuel costs, other operating costs, margin and an overall discount rate.
 These assumptions are inherently uncertain as they relate to future events and circumstances.
-See Note 13 of this report for additional information related to impairments.